bitstrike/runfox/README.md

 ## Overview

 `runfox.py` is a Python script designed to facilitate launching Mozilla Firefox with specific profiles from the command line.
-It provides a convenient way to interact with Firefox profiles stored in a designated directory.
+It provides a convenient way to interact with configured firefox profiles.
+Profiles are presented as a sorted list which isn't the default behavior for firefox Profile Manager.

 ## Features